MaliaKisau/Opulent-Estates/README.md

 ## Features:
 - **Elegant Property Listings**: Carefully selected properties that showcase the epitome of luxury living.
 View stunning images and descriptions that transport you to your future home.
 - **Price Sorting**: Sort listings by price to find the perfect match for your budget and preferences.
-- **Contact Us**: Reach out to us directly through the contact form, and we’ll assist you in your journey to finding your dream estate.
+- **Contact Us**: Reach out to us directly through the contact form, and we’ll assist you in your journey to finding your dream estate..

 ## Tech Stack:
 - **HTML**: The foundation of our beautiful site, structured for simplicity and elegance.